Symmetry topological field theory and non-abelian Kramers-Wannier dualities of generalised Ising models: Topological states

 These matrices can be depicted in terms of string diagrams as

 where $i$, $j$, $k$ and $l$ label basis vectors $|M_1X_1M_3,i\ra \in \mc M^{M_1X_1}_{M_3}$, $|M_3X_2M_2,j\ra \in \mc M^{M_3X_2}_{M_2}$, $|X_1X_2X_3,k\ra \in \mc C^{X_1X_2}_{X_3}$ and $|M_1X_3M_2,l\ra \in \mc M^{M_1X_3}_{M_2}$, respectively.
 We shall refer to the entries of these matrices as $\F{\cat}$-symbols.
 Unless otherwise specified, we work with basis vectors obeying the analogue of the diagrammatic property \eqref{eq:innerProduct}.
 By convention, we set to zero $\F{\cat}$-symbols for which all the fusion rules are not satisfied.
 Given any spherical fusion category $\mc C$, one can always choose $\mc M$ to be $\mc C$ itself---a choice referred to as the \emph{regular} $\mc C$-module category---in which case the $\F{\cat}$-symbols coincide with the $F$-symbols.
 Henceforth, we refer to this choice as the \emph{Dirichlet} boundary condition.
 Another type of (brane) boundary condition, which does not always exist, is provided by forgetful monoidal functors $\mc C \to \Vect$, i.e. $\mc C$-module categories which are equivalent to $\Vect$ as categories.
-Monoidal functors of this form are referred to as \emph{fiber} functors and the corresponding boundary conditions as \emph{Neumann} boundary conditions.
+Monoidal functors of this form are referred to as \emph{fiber} functors and the corresponding boundary conditions as \emph{Neumann} boundary conditions.\footnote{We justify this terminology by the results of sec.~\ref{sec:lines}, where we show that when choosing $\mc C=\Vect_G$, Wilson lines condense on the Dirichlet boundary, while 't Hooft lines condense on Neumann boundaries.
+Indeed, given a gauge theory, the value of the gauge field is fixed on a Dirichlet boundary, while it remains dynamical on a Neumann boundary.
+As a consequence, Wilson lines condense and pick up fixed values at the Dirichlet boundary, while 't Hooft lines survive.
+The situation is reversed in the Neumann case.
+Thus, we classify a boundary condition as being either Dirichlet or Neumann depending on whether Wilson or 't Hooft lines condense.
+In the general case, whenever $\mc C$ admits a fiber functor, one can identify analogues of Wilson and 't Hooft lines, and name the corresponding boundary conditions by analogy with gauge theory.}

 Let us consider a couple of examples.
 Recall that $\Vect_G$ is the category whose objects are $G$-graded vector spaces of the form $V = \bigoplus_{g \in G} V_g$ equipped with the fusion structure $(V \otimes W)_g = \bigoplus_{x \in G} V_x \otimes W_{x^{-1}g}$ with unit $\mathbb 1$ such that $\mathbb 1_g = \delta_{g,\mathbb 1} \mathbb C$.
 Simple objects are provided by the one-dimensional vector spaces $\mathbb C_g$ with $(\mathbb C_g)_h = \de_{g,h} \mathbb C$ satisfying $\Hom_{\Vect_G}(\mathbb C_g,\mathbb C_h) \cong \delta_{g,h} \mathbb C$ and $\mathbb C_g \otimes \mathbb C_h \cong \mathbb C_{gh}$.
 Indecomposable finite semisimple module categories over $\Vect_G$ are given by pairs $(A, \psi)$ consisting of a subgroup $A \subseteq G$ and a normalised representative of a cohomology class $[\psi] \in H^2(G,\mathbb C^\times)$ \cite{2002math......2130O}.
 Let $\mc M(A,\psi)$ be the $\mathbb C$-linear finite semisimple category whose set of simple objects is a transitive $G$-set identified with the quotient $A \setminus G$ so that an object in $\mc M(A,\psi)$ is a graded vector space of the form $M= \bigoplus_{ Ar \in A \setminus G}M_{Ar}$.
 The (right) module structure over $\Vect_G$ is defined by